 The stakes are huge.
 Gartner calls customer experience the final frontier of competitive advantage, but firms leave most of the money on the table by grounding their initiatives in traditional marketing, service and promotions that encourage people to mistrust them.
 The secret to improving customers’ and employees’ experiences is showing people that you trust them, not through words but through actions: all of their feelings about you change dramatically when they feel that you trust them.
 It’s the first step in helping them to trust you.
 Trust is the core of relationship and business.
 It is very hard for competitors to take away a trusted customer or employee from you.

-I am well along to proving that trust-building outperformed traditional business sales and marketing, and Drive to Trust will take us further along.
+I am well along to proving that trust-building outperforms traditional sales and marketing, and Drive to Trust will take us further along.
 The USI case study tested experiential social media, and results show that ecommerce results increase significantly when social media teams trust and support people online without promoting the brand.
-People buy more when you don’t sell because selling decreases trust.
-Selling pushes people away.
+People buy more when you don’t sell because selling pushes people away.
+Selling kills trust.

 Think about that a minute.
 Selling is a sacred cow of business, but I’ve learned that helping people in digital public drives revenue more than selling.
 Very simply, Serve, Don’t Sell.

 Drive to Trust gives firms in different industries the chance to prove that experiential social media gets better results for them, too.
 Partner firms will learn how to activate the Trust Business Chain Reaction, which strengthens competitiveness and profit (or other business outcomes).
 When firms learn that they can be more competitive by serving, not selling, the world will change for the better.
 That’s Drive to Trust’s mission.
 And, although Drive to Trust has immense social benefits, it also builds stronger, more resilient, more profitable organizations and communities.